nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 # Function to collapse samples in a feature table with a defined function(fun)
 # based on a group in metadata
 collapse_samples <- function(taxon_table, metadata, group, fun=sum, convertToRelativeAbundance=FALSE){

-  # taxon_table [MATRIX] - a matrix count table with samples as rows and features/OTUs as columns
-  # metadata [DATAFRAME] - a dataframe to containing the group to collapse samples by.
-  #                        Sample names must be the rownames of the metadata
-  # group [STRING] - variable / column within the metadata to collapse samples by
-  # fun   [FUNCTION] - function (without brackets) to apply in order to collapse samples
-  # convertToRelativeAbundance [BOOLEAN] - should the value in the taxon table be converted
-  #                                        to per sample relave abundance values?
-Default: FALSE.

   common.ids <- intersect(rownames(taxon_table),rownames(metadata))
   metadata <- droplevels(metadata[common.ids,,drop=FALSE])